- Beauty Services

 So without that girlish invention of a dress to go by (or the naïve unlimited budget), most of us are at a loss to decide what to wear on our wedding day.
 If that's the case, this A-Z guide of wedding dresses should help you find your way again.

-Whether you hire, buy or make your wedding dress, you should always check the quality and workmanship.
-You don't want to have to deal burst seams, falling hems and loose beading on your wedding day.
+Whether you hire, buy or make your wedding dress, you should always check the quality and workmanship of the piece.
+You don't want to have to deal with burst seams, hems that are falling apart and loose beading on your wedding day.

 We'd all love a Vera Wang original, but why source overseas for your wedding dress when we have amazing bridal couture on our very own doorstep.
-Look out for Australian designers like Mariana Hardwick and Alex Perry (who is commissioned regularly by celebrities to create their wedding gowns).
+Look out for Australian designers like Mariana Hardwick, J'Aton and Alex Perry (who is commissioned regularly by celebrities to create their wedding gowns).

-Do you want your ego boosted or an honest opinion when trying on wedding dresses?
+When trying on your wedding dresses, wo you ant your ego boosted or an honest opinion?
 Don't take all your gushing girlfriends with you when you shop for your gown.
 Choose one or two trusted people who will tell you truthfully whether the wedding dress suits you or not.
 That way, you'll get a genuine ego boost when you arrive at your wedding looking absolutely stunning.

 Garters And Wedding Dresses